AnimaWish/discord-bots/README.md

 ## To Do
 * Create a Mother bot
-  * Update/restart bots via discord DMs
+  * Update bots via discord DMs
   * DM Caius on unexpected shutdown
+  * Mother clean shutdown
 * Automatically generate help messages
-  * Greetings/Valedictions
+  * Greetings/Farewells
 * More robust generic command handling (i.e. doing things that aren't send_message)
   * allow callables to be returned by commands somehow? problems with async
 * Logging